danidiaz/red-black-record/README.md

 Sadly, compilation times balloon for large records.
 In the tests folder there's an example (not run by default in the tests) of the construction of a 50-field record whose fields are afterwards accessed one by one.
-It takes on the order of one minute to compile in my machine.
+It takes about 22 seconds to compile in my machine.

-Surprisingly perhaps, most of the compilation time is *not* spent in the construction of the record itself, but in checking the applicability of the getters.
-If one removes the getter accesses, the program compiles more than twice faster.

 The default generics-based implementations of `FromRecord` and `FromVariant` use the same type-level machinery as the getters and its use will likely slow